Summer School

 If you need loans for summer classes, apply and complete any requested information before mid-July.
 Loans can only be provided during the time you attend class.
 After your summer class has ended, you cannot get federal student or parent loans.

 Summer work-study is popular, but funds are limited, so you should notify us that you want to earn work-study as soon as possible after the Summer Aid Application opens in late February or by contacting Student Employment.
-If you earned work-study during the 2022-23 academic year, you will be given first priority, but work-study is never guaranteed.
-To learn more, visit our work-study web page.
+If you earned work-study during the current academic year, you will be given first priority, but work-study is never guaranteed.
+To learn more, visit our work-study webpage.

-If you are a current student, you can access job postings in CU Boulder Student Jobs.
-Learn how to Find A Job!
+If you're a current student, you can access job postings in Handshake.
+Learn how to find the right job for you.

 CU Boulder degree-seeking students participating in an education abroad (study abroad) program should complete the summer financial aid application and be enrolled in a CU Boulder education abroad (study abroad) program to be eligible for financial aid.
 Exception: Students in the College of Architecture and Planning enrolled in the UCD education abroad (study abroad) programs may be eligible for financial aid from CU Boulder after completing the application process.
 Learn more about education abroad (study abroad).